HomeA-Z Commands40 Simple Yet Effective Linux Shell and Bash Script Examples

 26. Deleting Files

 The following program will demonstrate how to delete a file within Linux shell scripts.
 The program will first ask the user to provide the filename as input and delete it if it exists.
-The Linux rm command does the deletion here.
+The Linux rm command deletes the file here.

 #!/bin/bash